 Sicinnus was the slave of the Athenian politician Themistocles.
 Officially he was the schoolteacher of his children.
 Less officially he was the private spy.

 Battle Butlers are a cliché of British military tradition.
 A British officer in the Good Old Days would have a soldier assigned to him, called a batman.
 The batman would essentially serve as the officer's servant and bodyguard.
-It was also customary that the batman would stay with "his" officer after said officer retired, meaning that almost all personal servants of retired officers had a LOT of military experience and pretty solid Bad Ass credentials.
+It was also customary that the batman would stay with "his" officer after said officer retired, meaning that almost all personal servants of retired officers had a LOT of military experience and pretty solid Bad Ass credentials, and would be as close to "their" officers as master and servant can be, especially if they'd been in combat.
 (THE Batman is unrelated to this trope, but Alfred would certainly qualify as a Battle Butler.)

 The Russian military tradition also includes ones.
 The Tsarist version was called denschik (usually translated as batman), the Soviet version with a thin veneer of egalitarianism was called an ordinarets (orderly).